Skip to main content

 Which software should I use to ID a card that POSTs?

 GPU-Z (TechPowerUp).
 The default tool.
-Free, runs on Windows 98 through Windows 11, queries the card via PCI vendor/device IDs and matches against TechPowerUp's database.
+Free, runs on Windows XP through Windows 11 (no Win9x build exists), queries the card via PCI vendor/device IDs and matches against TechPowerUp's database.
+For Windows 9x retro rigs, fall back to AIDA32 or PowerStrip.
 Reports core clock, memory clock, RAM type, BIOS version, and shader/pipeline counts.
 For 99% of cards that POST this is sufficient.

 AIDA64 (formerly Everest).
-Reports more system context than GPU-Z and works back to Windows 95.
+Reports more system context than GPU-Z and runs on Windows 2000 and newer.
 Useful for cards where GPU-Z's database is incomplete (very early or very obscure SKUs).
+For Win95/98 retro rigs, use the freeware predecessor AIDA32 instead.

 NVStrap.
 A legacy tool for older NVIDIA cards (TNT through GeForce 4 era) that lets you dump and modify the VBIOS strap bits.
 Useful for confirming whether a card was originally shipped as a higher SKU and downbinned (a common practice with TNT2 → TNT2 M64 conversions).